Fingerprints of Individual Supermassive Black Hole Binaries in Pulsar Timing Arrays: Correlation functions for CWs

 with $\omega_{\rm orb} = 2\pi f_{\rm orb}$ and coefficients $A_{a,n}$ and $\delta_{a,n}$ that encode the geometric response and polarization content of each harmonic, the cross correlation generalizes to

 a weighted sum of circular fingerprints.
 Only in the circular limit, where the radiation is dominated by the quadrupolar $n=2$ harmonic, does this reduce to the single-mode expression derived in Sec.~\ref{sec:fingerprints}.
-While the geometric basis functions do not change, the effective Upsilon curve is a weighted sum of these harmonics.
+While the geometric basis functions do not change, the effective ORF, $\Upsilon_{ab}$, is a weighted sum of these harmonics.

 For SMBHBs in the PTA band the $n=2$ harmonic typically carries most of the strain power unless the eccentricity is very large ($e\gtrsim0.7$).
 This dominance is made clear in analytic studies of the harmonic structure \cite{BarackCutler2004, Sesana2010, TaylorHuertaGair2016} and in astrophysical population modelling of SMBHBs evolving in stellar or gaseous environments \cite{OLearyKocsisLoeb2009, KelleyBlechaHernquist2017}.
 In the regime where the $n=2$ mode dominates, the circular fingerprint $\Upsilon_{ab}(\hat{\bm{\Omega}})$ accurately describes the leading geometric contribution to the spatial correlation.
 Higher harmonics add additional structure to the correlation pattern that our model does not capture, but they do not change the underlying quadrupolar polarization content or the basic connection to the HD curve when averaged over source populations.
 A full treatment of eccentric sources, including the harmonic mixing in $\Upsilon_{ab}$, is left to future work.